pranjaldub/Joint-Head-Pose-Estimation/README.md

 ●This network worked best in this case .
 It uses non max suppression behind the scenes and this predicts the most accurate bounding box.

 ●It gave 7 fps on CPU inference and using this did not make the cpu reach its bottleneck.

-Visual representation of three architectures that are stack on top of each other to form MTCNN :

-Samples of face detection using MTCNN :

-Multiple face detection using MTCNN:

 2. Image Classification